aba-sah/aba-sah.github.io/index.md

 {::nomarkdown}
 <!--
 When I'm not behind a computer, I'm likely to be found on a bike or fixing one.
-Given the opportunity to contribute to builing a Climate Dashboard for the Scottish Tech Army in the runup to COP26, I started looking at Cycling UK's open active travel data, collected from counters across Scotland.
+Given the opportunity to contribute to building a Climate Dashboard for the Scottish Tech Army in the runup to COP26, I started looking at Cycling UK's open active travel data, collected from counters across Scotland.
 The original dataset has been extended since, and now includes multiple sources &ndash; local authorities, Sustrans and, most recently, trunk roads.
   * provide insight into complex, multi-source, high-dimensional and/or inter-related data, as seen in a summary of changes to active travel data across Scotland [_prior to and during the 2020 and 2021 lockdowns_](sta/cycle_counters_info_cards.pdf).
 (See also [___the
 [_code for the_front end of the active travel section_](https://github.com/Scottish-Tech-Army/STAClimateDashboard/tree/master/code/r/cycling_and_walking) of the [___Scottish Tech Army Climate Dashboard___](https://github.com/Scottish-Tech-Army/STAClimateDashboard)
 -->
 {:/}

+<p>&nbsp;</p>

 ### Modelling &amp; Mastering Data